aimeos/aimeos-docs/src/config/admin-jqadm/catalog.md

 ## fields

-List of catalog list and product columns that should be displayed in the catalogproduct view
+List of catalog list and product columns that should be displayed in the catalog product view

 ```
 admin/jqadm/catalog/product/fields = Array